NaserParhizkar/docs/source/includes/_usermanagement.md

 OAuth.io manages your user's session for you and gives a simple API to let you know if the user is still logged in or not.

-During the beta, the session expires after 6 hours of inactivity but we are working on making this expiration configurable.
+In this version, the session expires after 6 hours of inactivity but we are working on making this expiration configurable.

 <div class="code-block Javascript"><pre><code class="highlight javascript">User.signin(email, password).done(function(user) {
     console.log(user.data.firstname);